 Sexual activity between men was tolerated and male prostitution was taxed by the Roman government.
 At the time the New Testament was written, the Greek word pais was commonly used to describe one of the partners in a same sex relationship.
 As an important part of the Roman Empire, Israel was exposed to Roman culture, with its Greek language and Greek sexual mores.
 By the time Matthew wrote his Gospel, Greek civilization had, for six centuries, recognized sexual relationships between men.

 These relationships were celebrated in literature, art, law and social custom.
 Ceiling, floor and wall murals, vase paintings, carvings and statues, plays and poetry, even graffiti, depicted sexual relationships between men.
 In this cultural and historical setting Matthew and Luke used the Greek word pais to describe the partner of the centurion.

 Real world citizens of the first century Roman Empire, in which Matthew and Luke put the Greek word pais in the mouth of the Centurion, would not have missed the idiomatic implications of pais.
-Using pais to describe the servant of a Roman centurion in the first century is like saying:
+Using the Greek word pais to describe the servant of a Roman centurion is like exclaiming:

 Helpful links to additional information

 Christians are not required to